‘More motorbikes are stolen in the UK than are bought new, and it takes on average 20 seconds to steal a motorcycle worth £10,000.’

 What should we be looking for in a security chain?

 Stand back, take a look at your bike and consider how vulnerable it is;

 - Is it shielded from view?

 - Can it be lifted away?

-If you have to leave your bike outside then consider installing a ground anchor in your garden or driveway.
+If you have to leave your bike outside, consider installing a ground anchor in your garden or driveway.
 Sometimes an outside wall can be fitted with such a device for your security chain to be looped through.

-A major deterrent for the would-be motorcycle thief is a strong security chain and lock.
+A major deterrent for the would-be motorcycle thief is a robust security chain and lock.